lmullen/lincolnmullen.com/source/_posts/2013-05-16-first-thoughts-on-using-r-as-a-historian.markdown

 ---
 layout: post
-title: "Some Basic Plots of the Demography of American Judaism; or, First Thoughts on Using R as a Historian"
+title: "Using R to Chart the Historical Demography of American Judaism"
 date: 2013-05-16 19:40
 comments: true
 sidebar: collapse